jameshughes89/cs102/src/site/assignments/country-catalogue/country-catalogue.rst

 Task
 ====

-You will be creating a simple collection to keep track of ``Country`` objects.
-This will require you to write classes, use the classes, and write some various methods outlined below.
+The goal is to create a collection of ``Country`` objects.
+The collection, called a ``CountryCatalogue``, will provide functionality to store (add/remove) the ``Country`` objects in addition to making inquiries about the data in the collection.

 Effectively, the idea is to recreate your assignment 4 from CSCI 161, but in Java.
 Be aware that the assignment is not identical and the requirements outlined here will be what is required.